bobbyromeo/mypihc/README.md

     i) Configure your cameras in the appropriate sections [camera1], [camera2]

     ii) Enable the camera module "use_camera_module=" in section [config].
 Switches d, e handle the recording for the cameras

     iii) Configure a save directory in the [config] section, "save_to_dir="

-    iii) Alter the crontab so user www-data can modify crontabs under the user pi www-data ALL=(pi) NOPASSWD: /usr/bin/crontab
+    iii) Alter the crontab so user www-data can modify crontabs under the user pi, also make sure the pi can use sudi w/o a password

+    www-data ALL=(pi) NOPASSWD: /usr/bin/crontab
+    pi ALL=(ALL) NOPASSWD:ALL

     iv) Install ffmpeg (See below)